robr345/CrazyBoulders/README.md

 Using Dustan's game design made it easer to concentrate on the coding while learning how game mechanics work.

-The excellent libX16.lib by Chris Love provides functions vload and load_file to provide the C equivalent of the basic commands VLOAD and LOAD.
+The excellent libX16.lib by Chris Love provides functions vload and load_file to give the C equivalent of the basic commands VLOAD and LOAD.